 **I would love see your own creative spin on colours and how you’ve made it unique.
 Tag me on Instagram (@sweet_bee_crochet) to show off your finished piece!**

-– Ch 1 or ch 2 at the beg of rounds does not count as a stitch.
+– Beginning CH 1 or CH 2 does not count as a stitch

 – 4mm hook